-Educational Psychology......(3 cr.)
+Educational Psychology(3 cr.)

-Cognitive, social, linguistic, behavioral, and psychomotor learning processes of diverse learners.
-Students explore differentiated techniques to meet individual learning styles to support a multicultural environment that motivates and engages the learner.
+An examination of cognitive, social, linguistic, behavioral, and psychomotor learning processes which impact learners.
+Candidates explore differentiated techniques to meet individual needs to create an environment that motivates and engages the learner.
 Ten hours of introductory clinical experience required.
-(Prerequisites: EDU 201, EDU 202, and PSY 144) (Fall/Spring) (Course may be used as a Social and Behavioral Science General Education Core Elective by Education Students)
+(Prerequisites: EDU 201, EDU 202, and PSY 144) (Fall/Spring) (Course may be used as a Social and Behavioral Science Core Curriculum elective by Education students.)
+[PLO 1.C.
+Students will design individual and collaborative learning activities that encourage positive social interaction, active learning, and self-motivation.]

-Literature for Children(3 cr.)
+Literature for Children.....(3 cr.)

 An exploration of genres within children's literature, focusing on literary analysis.
-Students will identify books that support children in their understanding of human values and life experiences, books that enrich subject content, and books that present diverse cultures and perspectives as children learn to communicate through listening, speaking and writing.
-(Spring)
+Candidates will identify books that support children in their understanding of human values and life experiences, books that enrich subject content, and books that present diverse cultures and perspectives as children learn to communicate through listening, speaking and writing.
+(Spring) [PLO 2.A.
+Students will create accessible learning experiences related to central concepts and ways of exploring the discipline(s) they teach so that learners grow in their understanding and appreciation of the field(s).]

-Language Development/ Teaching Reading & Language Arts.....(4 cr.)
+Language Development/ Teaching Reading & Language Arts(4 cr.)

 Introduces theories on the progressive development of language acquisition and literacy.
 Focuses on the foundational reading skills of phonemic awareness, phonics, vocabulary, comprehension, fluency, and writing.
-Students learn how differentiated literacy instruction can meet diverse learner needs.
-(Prerequisites: EDU 201, EDU 202, EDU 240, PSY 144, and SPED 220) (Fall)
+Candidates learn how differentiated literacy instruction can meet diverse learner needs.
+(Prerequisites: EDU 201, EDU 202, EDU 240, PSY 144, and SPED 220) (Fall) [PLO 3.C.
+Students will integrate instructional strategies that promote deep understanding of content areas and connections so that learners can apply knowledge in meaningful ways.]